Preparing Aussie talent acquisition teams for AI through gamification

 To future-proof recruiters in a dynamic labour market, LinkedIn recently hosted AI Skills Sprint, an AI upskilling activation for hundreds of talent acquisition professionals.

-With AI’s growing influence in the recruitment space, after launching its hiring assistant in November last year, LinkedIn ran its AI Skills Sprint between 3 and 5 March 2026, teaching talent acquisition teams team development, prompt engineering, business AI, ethics and compliance, as well as strategic communication while using its hiring assistant to participate in interactive activities spread throughout its Sydney office.
+With AI’s growing influence in the recruitment space, after launching its Hiring Assistant in November last year, LinkedIn ran its AI Skills Sprint from 3 to 5 March 2026, teaching talent acquisition teams team development, prompt engineering, business AI, ethics and compliance, as well as strategic communication while using its hiring assistant to participate in interactive activities spread throughout its Sydney office.

 Gregory said the initial blueprint for the activation was born out of ideas and feedback from its workforce transformation series in the second half of the previous calendar year, during which it hosted various sessions delving into the impact of AI.